 - Attend any out-of-class requirements assigned to the First-Year Experience students (e.g. Student Involvement Fair, Major/Minor Fair).

-- Read all class assignments and students’ written work.
+- Read all class assignments and assist in reviewing students’ submitted assignments.

 - Help promote and develop positive relationships between new students, faculty, and staff.